The Village School for Children

 The Village School is the New Jersey satellite school for the Center for Montessori Teacher Education, in which individuals in North Jersey are trained as instructors in the Montessori pedagogical methodology.
 A number of teachers at the Village School have participated in this program as mentor teachers.

 Accreditation

 The Village School is accredited by the American Montessori Society and by the Middle States Association of Colleges and Schools since 1993.
 The school is a member of the New Jersey Association of Independent Schools.

 History

-The Village School was founded in 1977 in Ridgewood.
+The Village School was founded by Marilyn Larkin and Lynne Wasserman in 1977 in Ridgewood.
 Since its founding, the School expanded to several sites in Ridgewood, before consolidating these sites in Glen Rock.
 In September 1996, after an interim year in Ridgewood, the school relocated to its current School-owned facility in Waldwick during the summer of 2002, a site it purchased from Berkeley College.